Higgsboson-X/vg101-2019su/rc/rc1/rc1.md

    > Wrong Answer
    * Check your output, especially the format (`\n`, `space`, etc.) or unnecessary outputs.
-   * If you use a wrong command, or a command that will lead to MATLAB error message, the error message will also be printed to `std`, which is considered as an output in JOJ. (e.g., initializing with $A = zeros(100000000)$.)
+   * If you use a wrong command, or a command that will lead to MATLAB error message, the error message will also be printed to `std`, which is considered as an output in JOJ. (e.g., initializing with `A = zeros(100000000)​`.)

 4. The script might contain infinite loop.